strojacek/gnu-dap/README.md

 Dependencies
 ---

-- Boost: For the tuple, version, utility, and iostreams packages.
+- Boost: For the tuple, version, utility, and iostreams packages. (in progress)
-- Eigen: For the MCMC, Stats, and BaseMatrixOps packages from ktothr.
+- Eigen: For the MCMC, Stats, and BaseMatrixOps packages from ktothr. (in progress)
-- OpenXLSX: For the ability to do File I/O with Excel Spreadsheets.
+- OpenXLSX: For the ability to do File I/O with Excel Spreadsheets. (in progress)
 - Sqlite ORM: For the usage of Proc SQL (in progress)

 Example of Build Process